-Mathematics Lab

-Students who need help in mathematics may receive that help in the Mathematics Lab.
-The lab is staffed by instructors at various times during the week.
-A schedule is distributed at the beginning of each semester.
+Mathematics: Students who need help in mathematics and/or additional help in mathematics courses may receive that help in the Mathematics Lab.
+The Mathematics Lab is staffed by instructors at various times throughout the week.
+Labs are located in BRS 206.

-Computer labs

-Computer resources are provided in open labs throughout the Learning Resource Center.
+Computer labs: Computer resources are provided in open labs throughout the Learning Resource Center.
 Software programs for word processing, spreadsheets, and similar applications are available for student and community use.